nus-tee3201/2019/programming/errors-exceptions-handling/text.md

 <tip-box>

-:package: The code below crashes because the actual exception %%(caused by passing a string when an foloating point number is expected)%% does not match the specified exception `ZeroDivisionError`.
+{{ icon_example }} The code below crashes because the actual exception %%(caused by passing a string when an foloating point number is expected)%% does not match the specified exception `ZeroDivisionError`.

 <table>
 <tr>